-It always starts with a similar tune, one of faux concern and moral grandstanding by its biggest critics, followed by either an outcry for it to change or the denial of its cultural impact, only for the record to eventually skip.
+That record always begins with a similar tune, one of faux concern and moral grandstanding by its biggest critics, followed by either an outcry for change or denial of hip-hop's cultural impact, only for the record to eventually skip.
 The stylus is reset, the song begins again, and we continuously make the same mistake every single time.

-A week ago, Billboard published an interview with pop star Miley Cyrus, in which she vehemently stated that her musical stylings had changed from her well-known attempts at a hip-hop/pop crossover to more traditional, pop/rock creations.
-In tow were several pointed shots at current hip-hop music, in which Cyrus blamed the vulgarity and vanity of rap music for why she felt compelled to transition in a different direction.
+A week ago, Billboard published an interview with pop star Miley Cyrus, in which she vehemently states her musical stylings have changed from her well-known attempts at a hip-hop/pop crossover to more traditional, pop/rock creations.
+In tow were several pointed shots at current hip-hop music, in which Cyrus blames the vulgarity and vanity of rap music for why she feels compelled to transition her music in a different direction.
 In her words, “It was too much ‘Lamborghini, got my Rolex, got a girl on my cock’—I am so not into that.”

-The endless narrative of hip-hop’s morality began its loop once again.
+Once again, the endless narrative of hip-hop’s morality began its loop.

 The misappropriation of hip-hop by pop artists carries very little nuance, sadly.
-As Complex's Ross Scarano expertly examined last year, pop artists, specifically white pop artists such as Post Malone and Justin Bieber, have always had the privilege of stepping into hip-hop when it suits them the best, while ultimately having the even greater privilege of breaking away from it when the well runs dry.
+As Complex's Ross Scarano expertly examined in 2016, pop artists, specifically white pop artists such as Post Malone and Justin Bieber, have always had the privilege of stepping into hip-hop when it suits them the best, while ultimately having the even greater privilege of breaking away from it when the well runs dry.

-Miley Cyrus’ case bears much of the same resemblance, as one has to look no further than her Bangerz album, executive produced by Mike WiLL Made-It with features from Big Sean, Future, and French Montana.
-Yet, according to Cyrus, those same influences that brought about her most lucrative and successful album not affiliated with her Hannah Montana show are too much of a moral burden to bear these days.
+Miley Cyrus’ case bears much of the same resemblance.
+Look no further than her Bangerz album, executive produced by Mike WiLL Made-It, with features from Big Sean, Future, and French Montana.
+According to Cyrus, those same influences that brought about her most lucrative and successful album not affiliated with her Hannah Montana show are too much of a moral burden to bear these days.

 The idea of “conscious rap” has always been an abstract one at best.
-It’s rarely used in a productive manner, and most times serves as the catalyst for rap’s biggest critics to define what rap music “should” be without ever talking about specifics.
-It’s an ill-defined level of social and political awareness, too often confused with that of being “better” or more “positive” rap, without the conversation surrounding why those level of consciousness are more valuable being unpacked.
+It’s rarely used in a productive manner, and most often only serves as the catalyst for rap’s biggest critics to define what rap music “should” be without ever talking about specifics.
+It’s an ill-defined level of social and political awareness, too, often confused with that of being “better” or more “positive” rap, without the conversation surrounding why those levels of consciousness are more valuable being unpacked.

-Despite the fact that her quote reeks of Fox News rhetoric, Cyrus’ justification for enjoying Kendrick Lamar while indicting other unnamed rappers is entirely problematic.
+Despite the fact that her quote reeks of Fox News rhetoric, Cyrus’ justification for enjoying Kendrick's music while indicting other unnamed rappers is entirely problematic.

-As with past critics who fell into this same discussion of “conscious rap,” Miley Cyrus doesn’t care if the argument falls apart because, sooner or later, someone’s going to start the record over again.
+As with past critics who fell into this same discussion of “conscious rap,” Miley Cyrus doesn’t care if the argument falls apart.
+Sooner or later, someone’s going to start the record over again.